romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-For an active development project that employs feature branching, which triggering event would be most appropriate to configure for running code scanning workflows?
+Q: For an active development project that employs feature branching, which triggering event would be most appropriate to configure for running code scanning workflows?
 <details><summary>Show the answer</summary><p>

 - **On pull request creation targeting the main branch, especially for changes in specific critical files**